docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/creatingPathsShapes.rst

 Remember:

 - The scripting engine processes all measurements and page coordinates as points.
-For details, see “Measurement units” on page 26.
+For details, see :ref:`scripting/measurementUnits`.
 - x and y coordinates are measured from the bottom-left corner of the document, as indicated in the Info panel in the Illustrator application.
-For details, see “Page-item positioning and dimensions” on page 26.
+For details, see :ref:`scripting/positioning`.

 Write-once access
 ********************************************************************************